trinhxuann/deltadata/README.md

 ## Data joining

-The relational tables must be tied together before we can properly QAQC the data.
-To do this, we can use the `schemaJoin()` function to decipher the relationship table we downloaded above and join the tables.
-Although we can join the tables by hand, I prefer using `schemaJoin()` as it relies entirely on the outlined relationships in the database, allowing us a way to consistently join the tables correctly (assuming the database is set up correctly in the first place!).
+The relational tables must be joined together before we can properly QAQC the data.
+To do this, we can use the `schemaJoin()` function to decipher the relationship table.
+Although we can join the tables by hand, the `schemaJoin()` function provide an automatic and consistent way to join the tables correctly.

 ``` r
 joinedData <- schemaJoin(schema, relationalTables)